Want the perfect workout program?

 We will use bullet points to express the main benefits of resistance bands:

 This is also something that we’ve gone over in-depth in a previous post.
-So if you want to learn more about resistance band benefits, check this post out: Top 7 Benefits of Power Resistance Bands.
+So if you want to learn more about resistance band benefits, check this post out: 7 Benefits of Resistance Band Training.

 To give you a better understanding of how resistance bands work, let's quickly discuss elastic tension (the kind of resistance cause by resistance band exercises) vs gravitational force (the kind of resistance caused by free weight exercises)...